EirikTengesdal/TextGrid-scripts/README.md

 ## Citation information
 Please consider citing or acknowledging the repository/code if you have found it useful.
 For example like this:

 Tengesdal, Eirik.
 2024.
-TextGrid-script [Software]. https://github.com/EirikTengesdal/TextGrid-script
+TextGrid-scripts [Software]. https://github.com/EirikTengesdal/TextGrid-scripts

 The repository was first published on GitHub 07.05.2024 (DD.MM.YYYY).